ahmedraad/bunny-stream-ios/README.md

 ## License

-BunnyNet iOS SDK is licensed under the [MIT License](LICENSE).
+Bunny Stream iOS is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more details.